OSU-Sustainability-Office/energy-dashboard/documents/frontend/README.md

 ###### 2.1.5 heropicture.vue

 This component displays the large banner picture at the top of the account view.

-###### 2.1.6 mediapicker.vue

-This is a selection type component used to pick pictures.
-It is used inside of the editStory modal.

 ###### 2.1.7 navdir.vue